BIO

 Artist Statement

-I explore how text and the act of reading can be visualised and translated into movement, sound, space, costume, and performative objects.
-How can, for example, the body become a publishing platform, and how can we be choreographed by language?
+I’m interested in the uncertain, provisional, fragmented, and often messy space of art practice as a site where we can resist the need to be clear, sure, and programmatic.
 Formally and tonally, I’m interested in the tangibly difficult, the whimsical, in polyrhythms, lush abstraction, sonic pleasure, and performative poise.
 My polyphonic investigations are also about listening.
 I’m dedicated to an attentive politics that recognises that aesthetic forms are never unburdened but enmeshed with our complex and complicit relations with(in) the world.
-My recent work therefore thinks about environmental sustainability, ecology and the politics of care.
+My recent work therefore thinks about environmental sustainability, ecology, more-than-human relationships, and speculative archives.
+I’m interested in holding this complexity and complicity, dialectically.
+Performance, too, is an art of sustained (if distracted) attention, because it is durational; it teaches us something about the politics of attention: who pays attention, when, and how.

 For a long time now, I’ve researched the history and theory of experimentation across different art forms, how social and political issues find expression in or are subverted through form, as defined by different communities of practice.
 My first book of criticism—Provisional Avant-Gardes: Little Magazine Communities from Dada to Digital (Stanford University Press, 2019)—described how literary and artistic communities are created through independent magazines and small presses which help us revise the canon, especially from a feminist angle.
-My current work-in-progress project Literary Live Art (across research, public engagement, and creative practice) similarly looks at the cross-over between experimentation, queer-feminist and intersectional commitments, and community in the context of live art and performance art.
-I’m particularly interested in the contact zone between art, research, and pedagogy, both inside and outside of institutions, drawing on artistic research methods and community-oriented co-creation.
+My current artistic research project Touching Language: Queer Writing In/As Performance is an autoethnographic exploration of somatics, queer abstraction, experimental form, and creative access methods in the context of text-based visual art and performance art.

 Collaboration is deeply ingrained to how I work.
-It enables us to learn from our differences—contextual, intergenerational, intersectional, geopolitical—and the responses which shift and realign in dialogue with other artists.
-In bringing new perspectives, collaboration has allowed me to explore questions of immediate translation through temporal body and tangible voice; and the moments and spaces between.
+It enables me to learn from our differences—contextual, intergenerational, intersectional, geopolitical—and the responses which shift and realign in dialogue with other artists.
+I’m particularly interested in the contact zone between art, research, and pedagogy, both inside and outside of institutions, drawing on artistic research methods and community-oriented co-creation.

 Contact: s.seita [at] gold.ac.uk